Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 The `sql:composite-foreign-key` element allows you to specify the following attributes.
 - `name` - custom foreign key name, if not derived from the names of the fields and related objects.
 - `mode` - set to `none` to suppress the foreign key constraint.
-- `update` - specifies the "on update" action: `no action`, `cascade`, `set null` or `set default`.
+- `update` - specifies the "on update" action: `no action`, `cascade`, `set null`, or `set default`.
-- `delete` - specifies the "on delete" action: `no action`, `cascade`, `set null` or `set default`.
+- `delete` - specifies the "on delete" action: `no action`, `cascade`, `set null`, or `set default`.

 ### Subtype associations

-If a simple primary key of your domain object has an association to another object, then it's modeled in Xomega by using a subtype of the referenced object's key type as the key type of your object.
+If a simple primary key of your domain object has an association with another object, then it's modeled in Xomega by using a subtype of the referenced object's key type as the key type of your object.

-To illustrate this concept, let's consider that you have three domain objects: `business entity`, `person` and `employee`, where each type of domain objects defines a subset of the previous type of object, i.e. `employee` objects are a subset of `person` objects.
+To illustrate this concept, let's consider that you have three domain objects: `business entity`, `person`, and `employee`, where each type of domain object defines a subset of the previous type of object, i.e., `employee` objects are a subset of `person` objects.

-What you need to do is to define a logical type for each type of domain objects, and inherit them from each other, as follows.
+What you need to do is to define a logical type for each type of domain object and inherit them from each other, as follows.

 ```xml
 <types>